-These amendments are applicable to annual reporting periods beginning on or after 1 January 2017.
-The Company will adopt this standard from 1 January 2017 but the impact of its adoption is yet to be assessed by the Company.
+This standard is applicable to annual reporting periods beginning on or after 1 January 2018.
+The Company will adopt this standard from 1 July 2018 but the impact of its adoption is yet to be assessed by the Company.

-AASB 2016-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 107 These amendments are applicable to annual reporting periods beginning on or after 1 January 2017.
-The Company will adopt this standard from 1 January 2017 but the impact of its adoption is yet to be assessed by the Company.
+AASB 2017-2 Amendments to Australian Accounting Standards - Further Annual Improvements 2014-2016 This standard is applicable to annual periods beginning on or after 1 January 2017.
+The adoption of this standard from 1 July 2017 will not have a material impact on the Company.